CNMNetBootcamp/team-project-mymoviechoice/MyMovieChoice/MyMovieChoice/ReadMe.txt

 ﻿Jose was here
-David wuz here
+David waz here
-Wesley was here as well\
+Wesley was here as well
 yo wazzup this is the FBI